kevgo/run-that-app/README.md

 #### What if an app does not provide binaries for my platform?

-If the app is not essential, you can provide the `--allow-unavailable` switch and _run-that-app!_ will simply do nothing, including not exiting with an error.
+If the app is not essential, you can provide the `--allow-unavailable` switch and _run-that-app_ will simply do nothing, including not exiting with an error.

 #### What if I compile an app that doesn't provide binaries for my platform myself?

-Add your version to the PATH and call _run-that-app!_ with the `--use-global-app` switch to make it run your app.
-In this case _run-that-app!_ does not guarantee that the app has the correct version.
+Add your version to the PATH and call _run-that-app_ with the `--use-global-app` switch to make it run your app.
+In this case _run-that-app_ does not guarantee that the app has the correct version.

 #### What about apps that require a dependency like NodeJS or Python?